crazyfrozenpenguin/cortx-maven-plugin/README.md

 Available commands are: get(url), post(url) - other commands to be supported soon

-Available actions are: returns(body) - other return such has desired HTTP status, headers, etc to come soon.
+Available actions are: returns(body) - other return such as desired HTTP status, headers, etc to come soon.

 #### Retrieve request details